polycube-network/polycube/Documentation/quickstart.rst

 This is a more elaborated way only recommended for advance users.
 Please the :doc:`installation guide <installation>` to get detailed information about how to compile and install ``polycube`` and its dependencies.

-Once you have ``polcyube`` installed in your system, you can launch ``polycubed`` (the polycube daemon):
+Once you have ``polcyube`` installed in your system, you can start the ``polycubed`` service:

 ::

-    # Launch in attached mode (you'll be able to see the log directly in te terminal)
+    # start polycubed service
+    # (sudo service start polycubed will work in many distros as well)
-    sudo polycubed
+    sudo systemctl start polycubed

-    # Launch in detached mode (logs will be saved on files)
+    # check service status
-    sudo polycubed -d
+    sudo systemctl status polycubed

 Start interacting with the framework by using ``polycubectl``.
 Refer to :doc:`polycubectl CLI <polycubectl/polycubectl>`.